langchain-ai/langchain-nextjs-template/README.md

 ## Getting Started

+First, clone this repo and download it locally.

-First, you'll need to set up an `.env.local` file.
+Next, you'll need to set up environment variables in your repo's `.env.local` file.
 Copy the `.env.local.example` to `.env.local`.
-To start, you'll just need to add your OpenAI API key.
+To start with the basic examples, you'll just need to add your OpenAI API key.

 Next, install the required packages using your preferred package manager (e.g. `yarn`).